Software-Knife-and-Tool/mu/README.md

 mu-sys -c "npages:1024,gcmode:auto"	default configuration

 mu --config="npages:4096,gcmode:demand"
 					4096 pages, garbage collection runs on demand

 ```

-Tests show that currently (as of 0.0.23) 256 4k pages is about the minimum you could expect to load the *preface* library and run the listener.
+Tests show that currently (and as of 0.0.23) 256 4k pages is about the minimum you could expect to load the *preface* library and run the listener.
 Any significant consing will likely run out of heap space in short order.